pieterwolfert/train-cli/README.md

 # train-cli
-Get information on train departures and train travel advice in the Netherlands
+Get information on train departures and train travel advice in the Netherlands, can be used in your browser (not yet working properly) and inside your terminal, see Functions.

+## Functions
+curl train.shorten.pw/<station> - receive information on train departures given a station